What is Marketing Automation? How Does It Help?

-According to the IDC, the amount of accumulated data in the digital universe will grow from 33 zettabytes (1 ZB= 1 trillion gigabytes) today to 175 ZB in 2025.
+The amount of accumulated data in the digital universe is on the surge, and it will continue to only grow in the years to come.
 So, what do we do with this ever-increasing pile of data?
 As marketers, how do we leverage it to our benefit?
 Questions such as that have led to the rise of marketing automation.

 Simply put, marketing automation refers to the practice of utilizing software to automate repetitive marketing tasks.
-This is done for two primary reasons- to enhance marketing and sales teams’ efficiency and output, and deliver a personalized experience to the customers.
+This is done for two primary reasons—to enhance marketing and sales teams’ efficiency and output, and enrich customer experience through efficient engagement.